How to navigate Fiumicino airport, Rome, in 2026

 The view flying out of Rome Fiumicino airport, with the small port of Fiumicino ten minutes' away by road from the airport..he view flying out of Fiumicino airport, with the town and small port of of Fiumicino visible.

-The departure terminals at Fiumicino have been described as "a zoo", and it's easy to see why.
-Hot, crowded and usually chaotic, departing from Rome's major airport can be a stressful experience.
+The departure terminals at Fiumicino were once described as "a zoo", and it was easy to see why.
+Hot, crowded, and usually chaotic, departing from Rome's major airport could be a stressful experience.

 As with arrivals, there are several transfer options available depending on your budget.
-If you haven't done so already, take a look at the five most popular ways by clicking on this link.
+If you haven't done so already, take a look at the five most popular ways by clicking on this link to our page about traveling from Rome to the airport.

 How far in advance of your flight departure you arrive at the airport depends partly on where you're flying to and with which airline.